UppaJung/writes-about/rejecting-ranking-focused-peer-review.md

 <!-- Ranking conflicts with integrity -->
 ---

 Our use of peer review for ranking renders scientific integrity secondary and ranking requirements conflict with, and subvert, scientific integrity.
+And so, when we present peer review as a process to prevent scientists from unwittingly misleading the public (eliding its primary role as a ranking mechanism) we are, ironically, guilty of misleading the public.

 *Ranking requirements bias what gets published.* Submissions that confirm the hopes and beliefs of peer reviewers are more likely to be accepted than those that defy reviewers' expectations or dash their hopes.
 Consider, for example, the consequences when peer review committees deem null results unpublishable.
 If twenty research teams test an attractive but ineffective intervention, we can expect 19 teams to find no significant difference ($p>0.05$) and fail to publish.
 We can expect one of twenty to support the attractive-but-false hypothesis that the intervention is effective—and get published.